The Audi 4.2L 40V Chain Driven BHF / BBK Engine

 The second area addressed should be the piston rings.
 The stock piston ring material is perfectly acceptable for heightened power levels, but the ring gap’s do need to be enlarged in order to accept the additional heat that they will endure.
 Piston ring gap’s should stay to the smallest allowable gap for the expected heat that the engine will be producing.
 Many people will confuse ring gap’s heat requirement with maximum desired “boost” or “cylinder pressure” which is not the case.
 Piston rings have two main goals in an engine.
 The primary goal is to seal as much combustion pressure within the combustion chamber as possible.
 Their second goal is to distribute heat from the piston back into the water cooled engine block as a heat bridge.
 As the piston rings accept heat to transfer into the cylinder block, they expand like most other alloys.
 The gap on a piston ring is exactly there for this reason, it is there to accept the expansion of the ring due to heat.
 The primary (combustion sealing) and secondary (heat transfer) goals of the piston rings poses a fine dance of calculations to achieve a successful combination.
 If the ring gap’s are too large, it will affect engine compression and blow by for the engine.
 If ring gap’s are too small, the piston rings will expand until the ends touch.
 When this happens, a runaway effect is achieved to where the piston rings keep expanding outwards when there is no more gap, thus creating more heat from heightened wall pressure, thus creating more expansion in the piston rings until something gives way.
 In the case of this engine, it usually involves a cracked ringland and catastrophic engine failure.

 The third area addressed should be the cylinder head valves.
 The factory valves are a thin-walled sodium filled valve.
 They are actually great at heat dissipation for their intended use on this engine.
 The problem with the factory valves is once valve guide clearances fall too far out of spec, they succumb to heat similarly to how piston rings were described in the paragraph above.
 Valve guides have a main goal of removing heat from a valve and distributing that heat into the liquid cooled cylinder head apart from keeping a valve aligned to its seat.
 Once the clearances get too far out of range, the valve guide ceases to properly remove the correct amount of heat away from the valve.
 Due to the thin walled nature of the valve, when they are superheated due to excessive heat, the stem becomes more pliable and failure rates increase drastically even in factory power level vehicles.
 The amount of time for this to happen on this platform is not consistent.
-We have monitored valve failures in the 70k mile range, and also see factory engines with over 250k miles on the stock valves.
-Because of this inconsistency, we have developed our in-house solid core valves which are utilized on our stage 0-1+ rebuilds.
-We also offer our stage 2 engine rebuilds which are a fully sleeved, forged, studded, and Supertech cylinder head component build for those looking for something spicy.
+We have monitored valve failures in the 85k mile range, and also see factory engines with over 250k miles on the stock valves.
+Because of this inconsistency, we have suggest our cylinder head rebuild to install new guides and properly clearance them for any engines over 100k miles to ensure trouble free operation.

 The chain driven timing system!
 This is the area which gave this platform a sour taste.
 The timing system on this engine is a bit complex when compared to different systems.
 It consists of four timing chains, four tensioners, eight separate guides, mechanical adjusting sprockets with internal cams driven by oil pressure, electronic solenoids to drive those sprocket mechanisms and various sprockets and bearings.
 There are three main failure points on these timing systems with the most common by far being the left main chain guide.
 The factory plastic main chain guide was construction of injection molded plastic.
 This material has been used successfully in many timing systems throughout many different manufacturers.
 Unfortunately, on this platform that is not the case.
 Some blame it on multi-injection site molding, others on too much chain pressure.
 When this guide fails, it adds additional stress onto the upper main chain guide which at that point also becomes failure prone.
 The second main failure point is the mechanical sprocket assemblies.
 This assembly utilizes a pin which locks into a pin bore on the sprocket upon vehicle startup when the rotating assembly starts moving.
 There is a small period of time on startup where the ECU will allow the system to build appropriate oil pressure before activating the electronic solenoids which allow oil pressure to unlock the pins from the sprockets.
 This period of time is also crucial for the engine to confirm a camshaft position base figure so it can adjust accordingly.
 The issue here is that the bores on the sprockets wallow out over time and eventually allow the locking pin to escape its locked position resulting In the engine having a bad timing correlation and being unable to adjust variable intake cam timing.
 We remedy this by re-machining a new pin bore into the factory sprocket and allowing the sprocket to achieve a new life cycle.
 We recommend that this service be performed every 100k miles in order to ensure reliability.
 It can be done without removing the engine from the vehicle.
 The third main area of failure is the electronic solenoids which control the mechanical sprocket mechanisms.
 Over time and as this platform ages, we are seeing more and more failures of all three main areas.
 Our AMTuned Ultimate Timing Kit addresses all of these failure prone areas as well as all the other less common failures that are witnessed